THIS WEEK AT ST. LUKE’S

 Prayers and Litanies

 Sunday Adult Ed – Study of the Gospel of Matthew, Sunday, 12 PM.
-Please join us on Sunday at 12PM for our Adult Ed Bible Study.
-This week, September 20th, we will discuss Matthew 24:36-41 & Chapter 25.
-Click here to join in the class.
+Please join us at 12PM for our Adult Ed Bible Study.
+We will discuss Matthew 27 and 28.
+Click here to join the class.

 Children’s Christian Education Materials